-Learning Outcomes To achieve this with a Assessment Criteria, Assessment of these
+.
+1

 Learning Outcomes.
-To achieve this unit a
+To achieve this unit a Assessment Criteria: Assessment of these

 learner must: outcomes demonstrates the learner can:

-1. Be able to build an effective marketing 1.1 Identify main types of marketing strategies
+1. Be able to build an effective marketing 1.1 Identify main types of marketing strain

 strategy 1.2 Conduct a market analysis for the

 organisation

 1.3 Use the market analysis to build a

 marketing strategy for the organisation

 1.4 Identify the strengths and weaknesses of

 the organisation marketing strategy

 2. Be able to develop the marketing plan for 2.1 Identify the purpose of marketing plan

 effective decision-making 2.2 Identify the benefits of developing sales and

 marketing plan

 2.3 Develop the marketing and operational

 plans for the organisation

 3. Be able to plan, segment and position the 3.1 Identify the buyer behaviour in consumer

-product in to achieve the target market
+product in to achieve the target market market

 3.2 Assess the role of pricing, distribution and

 communication in the process of marketing

 planning

 3.3 Analyse environmental factors the

 consumer buying process

 3.4 Identify criteria for successful marketing

 segmentation

 3.5 Use the marketing approaches in the

 planning and development of target marketing